atsukotominaga/music-adaptation/material/README.md

 In the previous study, we created one piece based on Clementi, Sonatina in C major, op.
 36 no. 3.
 In the experiment, participants were asked to play the piece with either articulation (i.e., stim_a) or dynamics (i.e., stim_d).
 In a practice session before the experiment, participants also perform the piece without expression (i.e., stim_n) in order to check whether they could perform the piece without pitch errors.

-***Important!*** There were two conditions (teaching vs. performing) in the previous experiment but we only used performances from the performing condition.
+***Important!*** There were two conditions (teaching vs. performing) in the previous experiment.
+We only used performances from the performing condition.
 Therefore, selected performances do not have any didactic intention of experts.

 1. No expression (stim_n)
 ![](stim_l/stim_n.png)